oabouzaid/oabouzaid/README.md

 - 👋 Hi, I’m Oussama Abouzaid @oabouzaid
 - 👀 As a Data Scientist, I am interested in leveraging the power of data and unlocking its power using Machine Learning and AI, in order to solve complex world problems
-- 👨🏻‍💻 Currently working as a Data Scientist @ Credit Suisse
+- 👨🏻‍💻 Currently working as a Data Scientist @ Expedia Group
 - 📫 How to reach me: ouss.abouzaid@gmail.com

 <!---